Winding-Up a Company

 - All directors and shareholders are in agreement

-If the above applies to your company then a Deregistration through ASIC is cheap and easy.
+If the above applies to your company then a Deregistration is cheap and easy.
 Dissolve can help you do that but it is so easy we suggest you do it yourself.
-Just go to the ASIC website and search for Deregistration and you will find the relevant forms to complete and lodge.
+Just go to the regulators website and search for Deregistration and you will find the relevant forms to complete and lodge.

 ]If the above advice has not answered your questions you might want to review the following pages and downloadable Information Sheets: